Published June 2026 · Jason Ellis, Operations Director

 Quick Answer

-After a renovation or new build in St. Louis, move-in readiness requires three things: True HEPA silica extraction (not HEPA-style), a 24-hour settling window between your final two cleaning phases to prevent The Settling Error, and a written Hygiene Clearance Report confirming occupancy standards were met.
+After a renovation or new build in St. Louis, move-in readiness requires three things: True HEPA silica extraction (not HEPA-style), a 24-hour settling window between your final two cleaning stages to prevent The Settling Error, and an in-person final walkthrough confirming the space is ready for occupancy.

 | Critical Equipment | True HEPA sealed system (99.97% at 0.3 microns) — not HEPA-style |